Meatball Stew (With Ground Chicken, 30 Minutes)

 Recipe Notes

-• Vegetables: Other vegetables like butternut squash, green beans, snap peas, frozen peas can be added or substituted.
-And feel free to use kale or other greens instead of spinach.
+1. Vegetable options: Others are butternut squash, green beans, snap peas, frozen peas.
+And feel free to use kale instead of spinach.

-• Vegetarian version – Use vegetarian meatballs or a plant based meat like Impossible Burger.
+• Vegetarian version – Use vegetarian meatballs.
 And replace the chicken broth with vegetarian broth.

 • Passover version – Replace the bread or bread crumbs with matzo meal.
 And thicken the sauce with potato starch instead of flour.

-5. Make Ahead: You can make the meatballs a day or two ahead (including cooking them), then finish the stew on another night.
+7. Make Ahead: You can make and cook the meatballs a day or two ahead (store in ziplock bag), then finish the stew on another night.
 Or, make the entire recipe a day or two before, store in an airtight container or freezer bag in the fridge and reheat it on the stove or in the microwave.
 You may need to thin out the sauce a bit with some extra broth or water.

 Nutrition value estimates do not include adding optional cream at the end.